ui5-community/ui5-ecosystem-showcase/README.md

 # - POC: same proxy middleware reused at $server/proxy2
 # - cf-style proxy destinations at $server/$destinations
 # - ability to execute the same UI actions across all browsers pointed to http://localhost:1081/index.html
+# - using NPM packages as dependencies
 pnpm dev

+# 1.1) Run the TypeScript app dev mode
+# which gives you
+# - live transpilation of TypeScript code
+# - using NPM packages as dependencies
+pnpm dev:ts

 # 2) Run the Component-preload build + transpile steps
 # which in addition to the above